awsrcld04/DisabledAccountsManager/README.md

 - Windows Server 2008 domain functional level

 Additional requirements:
-Domain administrative access is required to perform operations by AccountLogonCheck
+Domain administrative access is required to perform operations by DisabledAccountsManager

 ## Operation and Configuration: